Updated: Dec 2, 2022

 There are many lawyers out there, and many advertise themselves as "family law" or "divorce lawyers".
 Within the area of family law, there are even further specialties, such as child custody law, guardianship, and an area of the law involving Qualified Domestic Relations Orders (QDROs), which are special orders required to divide certain types of retirement benefits during a divorce.

 In addition, there are many financial aspects and documents needed during a divorce, including:

 Alimony and how to calculate the right amount

 How to calculate child support if your divorce is filed in California.

 The division of retirement benefits between spouses.

-There are specific laws that affect all these issues which are frequently updated, so you'll need to find a pre-screened Los Angeles Divorce Lawyer that's familiar with the current rules in California.
+There are laws that affect all these issues, which are frequently updated, so you'll need to find a pre-screened Divorce Attorney in Los Angeles familiar with California's current rules.

 There's also a summary dissolution option, a simpler form of divorce in California.
 A couple must comply with the following conditions to apply for a summary dissolution: